Yi Ŭimin: Death and family's downfall

 In 1196, Yi Ŭimin's son, Yi Chiyŏng, stole a pigeon from Ch'oe Ch'ungsu, the younger brother of Ch'oe Ch'unghŏn.
 When Ch'oe Ch'ungsu went to retrieve his birds, he was instead tied up.
 The angered Ch'oe convinced his older brother, Ch'oe Ch'unghŏn, to overthrow Yi's regime.
-Yi had turned down King Myeongjong's request to accompany him to Pojesa temple by making an excuse about his ill physical condition and wnet instead out to a cottage on Mita Mountain.
+Yi had turned down King Myeongjong's request to accompany him to Pojesa temple by making an excuse about his ill physical condition and went instead out to a cottage on Mita Mountain.
 Hearing it, the Ch'oe brothers made their way to the cottage and killed Yi, ambushing him when he came out of the cottage and was about to climb on a horse.

 Having successfully carried out the assassination, the Ch'oe brothers immediately head to Kaegyŏng, where they exposed the head of Yi on the street and called up troops with help from general Paek Chonyu.
 Hearing the news, King Myeongjong at the Bojesa temple hurried his way back to Kaegyŏng.

 Yi's sons Chisun and Chigwang battled against the Ch'oe brothers only to run away in the end after having struggled on the defensive.
 As they flee, the Ch'oe brothers led their troops to the palace to ask Myeongjong to allow them to put down the remaining insurgents loyal to Yi.
 With their authority granted by the Myeongjong, the Ch'oe brothers closed up the castle gates to deter fleeing and went on to detain Yi's followers one by one.
 Notably, many of his key military allies had already died: Cho Wŏnjŏng and Sŏk Rin were executed in 1188 for treason; Paek Imji, Pak Sunp'il, and Yi Yŏngjin died in 1191; Choe Sebo died in 1193.
 This suggests that the generation of military leaders who led the 1170 coup was fading Meanwhile, they had general Han Hu capture and kill Yi Chiyŏng amid his frolick with Kisaengs.

 After this, Ch'oe Ch'unghŏn killed all families and relatives of Yi Ŭimin, and even sent people to every regions of the nation, wiping out all followers and slaves of Yi's.
 The two surviving sons of Yi Ŭimin, Yi Chisun and Yi Chigwang, returned to Ch'oe Ch'unghŏn to beg for mercy and their pardon, but Ch'oe killed both of them, eradicating the last of Yi's clan.